physrisk/website-source/articles/2013/power-spectral-density-part-2.md

 density plots are approximated by a red curves, which stand for the theoretical expressions of spectral density provided in the text above.

-[html5-interactive
+[html5-interactive height="570" width="520" mode="iframe"
-src="/uploads/models/psd-example/index-stoch.html" width="515"
-height="565" mode="iframe"]
+src="/uploads/models/psd-example/index-stoch.html"]

 Previously the interactive app was powered by Wolfram CDF technology, but it is now replaced with HTML5 app.
 The old app can still be downloaded from